 The very best restaurants tap into all these things and offer a chance to get acquainted with authentic flavors.
 From recipes that have been refined over the years to produce that showcases the talent of artisans, fishermen and farmers who make a living in their hinterlands, ingredients are skillfully combined to make works of art that often challenge and always delight.

 As you’d expect from a place where a significant proportion of the population can be found in the capital city, Reykjavík’s restaurants dominate the country’s food scene.
 Yet, not every best restaurant in Iceland is found there.

 We’ve shortlisted some of the most innovative and successful places for you to try.
-In your rental campervan, there’s nothing stopping you from visiting all five.
+In your 4x4 campervan rental, there’s nothing stopping you from visiting all five.

 Let’s begin our roundup of the best restaurants in Iceland in Reykjavík, the country’s gastronomic hub.
 Foodies will have no trouble finding excellent places to eat, but if you’re really dedicated to pleasing your tastebuds, then the country’s only Michelin-starred restaurant is a must-visit.

 DILL is a labour of love for chef Gunnar Karl Gíslasson- so much so, in fact, that when it was unexpectedly stripped of its star, he flew back from New York to win it back.
 This exceptional restaurant prides itself on putting sustainability at the heart of everything it does.

 Fresh ingredients, many of them foraged and most of them local, are combined to create an exciting and innovative menu.
 Adding an extra dimension to the dining experience, the kitchen team themselves interact with guests as they explain the thought processes and creative inspiration behind each dish.